China’s Own Documents Show Potentially Genocidal Sterilization Plans in Xinjiang

 These findings indicate that Beijing is complementing its pursuit of cultural genocide in Xinjiang with a campaign of ethno-racial supremacy—a campaign that meets at least one of the five criteria for physical genocide specified by the U.N.
 It is high time that the international community takes decisive measures.
 The situation warrants an investigation into crimes against humanity, including an assessment whether Beijing’s policies in Xinjiang are gradually progressing from cultural genocide to a form of demographic genocide.

-Adrian Zenz is a Senior Fellow in China Studies at the Victims of Communism Memorial Foundation, Washington, D.C. (non-resident), and supervises PhD students at the European School of Culture and Theology, Korntal, Germany.
+Adrian Zenz is a senior fellow in China studies at the Victims of Communism Memorial Foundation in Washington and supervises doctoral students at the European School of Culture and Theology in Korntal, Germany.
 His research focus is on China’s ethnic policy, public recruitment in Tibet and Xinjiang, Beijing’s internment campaign in Xinjiang, and China’s domestic security budgets.
-Dr. Zenz is the author of Tibetanness under Threat and co-editor of Mapping Amdo: Dynamics of Change.
-He has played a leading role in the analysis of leaked Chinese government documents, to include the “China Cables” and the “Karakax List.”
-Dr. Zenz is an advisor to the Inter-Parliamentary Alliance on China, and a frequent contributor to the international media.
+Zenz is the author of “Tibetanness” Under Threat: Neo-Integrationism, Minority Education, and Career Strategies in Qinghai, P.R.
+China and co-editor of Mapping Amdo: Dynamics of Change.
+He has played a leading role in the analysis of leaked Chinese government documents, including the “China Cables” and the “Karakax list.”
+Zenz is an advisor to the Inter-Parliamentary Alliance on China and a frequent contributor to international media.